BICENTENNIAL TRIBUTE

 B(to CC): My college chums are paying a visit - make sharpish with the tidying

-CC: We have a char and a groom for that - I have to do my own hair! - you have not yet provided me with a French maid
+CC: We have a char and a groom for that - I have to do my own hair! - you still have not yet provided me with any French maids

-B: Discretion, my favoured concubine, or we will be ruined (pecks her cheek) - you know how French maids love to gossip
+B: Discretion, my favoured concubine, or we will be ruined (pecks her cheek) - you know how they love to gossip, the saucy jades!

-CC: Indeed - when on the Town - the chief bawds, blackmailers and slanderers were all ex-French maids
+CC: Indeed - when on the Town - the chief bawds, blackmailers and slanderers were either ex-French maids - or noblewomen in disgrace

 B: I hear the trotting of a pyeballed palfrey - make haste!